Books4Languages/pressbooks-book-theme/README.md

 * **ADDITONS**
 	* New sidebar.php

  		* New file: **sidebar.php** this files contains the copy of sidebar.php Luther but it has been modified.
-In this file are added new buttoms for the new sidebar and new divs that are the pop out.
+In this file are added new buttons for the new sidebar and new divs that are the pop out for the new buttons.
+This file contains the called to print_chapter_r_fields.
+This function is in  pressbooks-metadata-related-content  plugin and  prints all the information about the resources links that are in pressbooks-metadata-related-content plugin.
  		* New file: **pop-out.js**  that contains the function **click**.
  		* New function: **click** that add or remove the pop-out this function is called by all the buttoms that are in sidebar.

 	* In functions.php
-		* New function: **print_chapter_resources_fields**, this function prints all the information about the resources links that are in pressbooks-metadata-related-content plugin.
-This function is called by sidebar.php in div with id="resource" and is in functions.php

  		* New function: **pm_enqueue_scripts**: this function fixes pop-out for  extra sidebar buttons and is in functions.php
  		* New action:**wp_enqueue_scripts**: call a theme_enqueue_styles function and is in functions.php
  		* New action: **wp_enqueue_scripts**: call a pm_enqueue_scripts function and is in functions.php

  	* In style.css
- 		* New style: this new styles add styles to new buttoms in sidebar and add style to pop-out.
+ 		* New style: this new styles add styles to new buttons in sidebar and add style to pop-out.